Divorce Lawyer vs Mediation — explore the best option for your situation. Learn the pros, cons, costs, and how to decide what works for you.

 Cons:

-- Cost: Hiring a divorce lawyer can be expensive, especially if the case goes to court.
+- Cost: Lawyers can be pricey, more so if it goes to court.

 Factors to consider when deciding if a divorce lawyer is right for you: